gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 - Cycle 9 showed full de-confirmation into independent trajectories when reciprocal structure disappeared
 - Cycle 10 showed explicit ambiguity preservation when mutually exclusive continuation branches were simultaneously supported
 - Cycle 11 showed clean resolution of that ambiguity into a renewed stable mainline when later evidence favored one branch
+- Cycle 12 showed that fresh weak relational evidence can reappear after restart and be treated as a new coupling temptation rather than as confused revival of the old joint field

 This suggests the architecture is not simply drifting toward complexity or falling back to independence.
-It can move through a fuller interpretive lifecycle depending on which interpretation coherence supports — and can also stop short of forced resolution when coherence does not justify promotion, then later restart cleanly when resolution becomes justified.
+It can move through a fuller interpretive lifecycle depending on which interpretation coherence supports — and can also stop short of forced resolution when coherence does not justify promotion, later restart cleanly when resolution becomes justified, and then remain open to fresh weak coupling without memory confusion.

 ---